apos/rapid-bulky-wshc-by-apos/README.md

 Many thanks to [Howard Dutton](http://www.stellarjourney.com/) which is the founder and lead developer of the [OnStep telescope controller](https://onstep.groups.io/g/main/wiki/Home).
 He did the main work on altering the source code so that things are working with the joystick shield (which they did not in the first place).

 *Annotation*: **this is not the documentation for an SHC implementation**.
-This proect only gives you reference designs amoung many others and a combination of hardware that is tested and works, a 3d model to print and some hints about getting things done.
+This project only gives you reference designs among many others and a combination of hardware that is tested and works, a 3d model to print and some hints about getting things done.

 **You need in any case:**